Yavuz7/UFCFightSim/README.md

 2. Create loadouts of 3 fighters
     -Select from a pool of the best UFC fighters -Select a special move for each fighter to use along side their normal moves
-3. Enter Into Lobbies of 2 to fight it out
+3. Enter into lobbies of 2 to fight it out
     -Battles are turn based
     -Battles go until one players set of fighters is knocked out -Fighter Stats are scaled off of real world fighter data